GeyserMC/GeyserOptionalPack/developer_documentation.md

 { "minecraft:chainmail_chestplate": "query.owner_identifier == 'minecraft:armor_stand'" }
 ```

-Above, `query.owner_identifier` returns the identifier of the entity to which the attachable is applied, and thus this attachble will only be applied when the owner identifier is `minecraft:armor_stand`.
+Above, `query.owner_identifier` returns the identifier of the entity to which the attachable is applied, and thus this attachable will only be applied when the owner identifier is `minecraft:armor_stand`.

 ### Iron golems